blakazulu/mcp-image-server/README.md

 - *"Generate an e-commerce product page UI design"*
 - *"Make a dark mode settings screen for an iOS app"*

+### Logo Design Examples:

+- *"Create a minimalist logo for a tech startup, geometric shapes, blue and white"*
+- *"Generate a professional logo of a mountain peak, modern style, navy and gold"*
+- *"Design a colorful logo for a coffee shop, warm colors, friendly vibe"*
+- *"Make a flat design logo for a fitness app, bold and energetic"*

 ### Choose Different Styles:

 - *"Create a watercolor painting of a garden"*